Teams Rematch 2010 C-USA Championship Game

 Football drops season opener at Baylor

-Dan Morrison is in his sixth season at SMU after spending nine seasons as quarterbacks coach for Hawaii.
+Dan Morrison is in his seventh season at SMU after spending nine seasons as quarterbacks coach for Hawaii.
 Along with June Jones, Morrison has brought the Run & Shoot to Dallas.

 In 2011, Morrison helped new starter J.J.
 McDermott to a great season, as the senior transfer threw for 3,421 yards, second-most ever at SMU.